Chak De! India (soundtrack): Audience

 Upon its release 11,00,000 units of the album were sold, making it the eleventh highest selling soundtrack album of the year, according to the Indian trade website Box Office India.
 According to a poll by NDTV, the title track "Chak De!
 India" was described as the "Song of the Year 2007".

 Legacy

 The title track "Chak De!
-India" was doubled as a sports anthem and is played in numerous sports events.
+India" has doubled as a sports anthem and is played in numerous sports events.
+In 2025 when the Indian women's national cricket team won the 2025 Women's Cricket World Cup, the win was juxtaposed to both Shah Rukh Khan’s portrayal of the coach, as well as to the film Chak De India itself in media outlets and social media.
 According to Salim Merchant, the song "almost became the sports anthem of the country, especially after India won the Cricket World Cup 2011."
-After India's win at the World Cup, team player Virat Kohli performed the song to the crowd.
+After India's World Cup victory, Indian team player Virat Kohli "sang 'Chak de India' to the crowd".
 When India defeated South Africa at the 2015 Cricket World Cup, Nitin Srivastava of the BBC noted: "MCG has erupted with "Vande Mataram" (the national song of India) and "Chak De India" (Go India!) slogans in the air."